gbif/ipt/IPT2DatabaseConnection.wiki.md

 pgsql.limitType=LIMIT
 ```

-There are 3 properties that you need to add for each driver, all 3 have to start with the same prefix that you can freely chose without any further meaning:
+There are 4 properties that you need to add for each driver.
+All 4 have to start with the same prefix that you can freely choose without any further meaning:

   * **title**: The title to be displayed in the IPT for this driver
   * **driver**: The driver java class to be used when connecting